Subodh-here01/calculator/README.md

 - **Basic arithmetic operations**: Addition, subtraction, multiplication, division.
 - **Keyboard support**: Type calculations directly using your keyboard.
-- **History tracking**: Displays the last 5 calculations in the top-right corner.
 - **Responsive design**: Optimized for mobile and desktop devices, ensuring the calculator scales proportionally.
 - **Error handling**: Displays an error message when an invalid operation is attempted (e.g., division by zero).
 - **Smooth UI**: Stylish dark theme with hover and click animations.